-A regional planning procedure application was submitted for the Network Development Plan projects for the Heidento-Dorsten pipeline (approx. 18 km, DN 500/600) and the Erfstadt-to-Euskirchen pipeline (approx. 17 km, DN 400) and work started on preparing the application documents for the official planning approval process.
+The application documents for the planning approval procedures for the Network Development Plan pipeline projects Heiden to Dorsten (approx. 18 km, DN 600/500) and Erftstadt to Euskirchen (approx. 18 km, DN 400) were submitted to the district government in Münster and in Cologne.

-The ZEELINK project - operated by OGE and Thyssengas GmbH, Dortmund - is proceeding to plan.
-It consists of the two compressor stations in Würselen (3 x 13 MW) und Legden (2 x 15 MW), a gas transmission pipeline running from Lichtenbusch to Legden (approx. 215 km, DN 1000) and four gas pressure regulating and metering stations and one gas pressure regulating station.
-As the application documents for the total of three planning approval processes were submitted on schedule to the district governments in Cologne, Düsseldorf and Münster, the planning approval decisions are expected in the 1st quarter of 2019.
-Land purchase and the construction approval process for the Würselen compressor station were successfully completed in 2018.
-Preparations for the construction work started in September 2018.
+The ZEELINK project - a joint project of Thyssengas GmbH, Dortmund, and OGE - is proceeding to plan.
+It consists of two compressor stations in Würselen (3 x 13 MW) und Legden (2 x 15 MW), a gas transmission pipeline running from Lichtenbusch to Legden (approx. 215 km, DN 1000) as well as four gas pressure regulating and metering stations and one gas pressure regulating station.
+Important special building works, such as the crossing of the Rhine near Wesel and the undercrossing of the Brander Wall, were implemented.
+As part of the construction of the Würselen compressor station, the compressor buildings and the electrical engineering buildings were finalised and the compressor units delivered.
+The application documents for the planning approval procedure for the compressor station in Legden were submitted to the district government in Münster.

 As part of the switchover from L-gas to H-gas running until 2030, OGE is planning and constructing gas pressure regulating and metering stations and gas pipes to connect the former L-gas areas to the H-gas pipelines.
-The first five stations for the areas in Lower Saxony and Central Hesse to be switched over were completed in 2018.
-Another 20 gas pressure regulating and metering stations are in planning and will be built successively in the next few years.
+The first five stations for the areas in Lower Saxony and Central Hesse to be switched over were commissioned in 2019.
+Another 28 projects will be successively completed in the next few years.